zama-ai/ci-templates/README.md

 - Lint your commit messages with [commitlint](./lint/commit-lint.yml)
 - Lint your workflow files with [actionlint](./lint/action-lint.yml)
 - Pin you Github action by commit with [action-pin](./lint/action-pin.yml)
+- Check commit signature in PR with [check-signed-commits-action](./security/commit-sign.yml)

 ## Docker